naoey/video-streaming-poc/README.md

 indicating their frame position in the video.

 Every new file added to the directory triggers an update.
 Images already existing in the directory are ignored until the directory gets updated with new images.
 Every update the app collects all files with index less than the index of the last processed image.
-If the count in this collection equals or exceeds `VAP_STREAM_SEGMENT_DURATION * Fps`, then these images are processed into a video segment and outputted.
+If the count in this collection equals or exceeds `SegmentDuration * Fps`, then these images are processed into a video segment and outputted.
 The last processed index is then set to the index of the last image in that collection.

 **tl;dr** input images should be named in their frame order as `0.png`, `1.png` and so on.
-If `VAP_STREAM_SEGMENT_DURATION = 10` and `Fps = 10`, then every 100 new images
-a video segment is built and outputted.
+If `SegmentDuration = 10` and `Fps = 10`, then every 100 new images a video segment is built and outputted.

 All images must be PNG and of the same size and pixel format.